 Comment: Why did the author use an ellipsis after John left the park?
 What is the effect of the word choice used by the author (e.g. Peter dashed anxiously towards the house).

 We expect the children to do six reading entries a week in their reading records.
 One should be in the format of the RIC strategy and one entry from the reflective activity list.
 The other four should be signed by parents and please encourage your child to read aloud to you for these.

 Based on the book that they are reading, your child should:

 (R x 3) Write and answer 3 retrieval questions based on the book they are reading.

 (I x 2) Write and answer 2 interpret questions.

 (C x 1) Write and answer one question that comments on the choice of language used by the author.

-Please support your child in their reading development by hearing them read as often as you can.
+Please support your child in their reading development by hearing them read and asking questions as often as you can.